sillygoose/cs_esphome/README.md

 Right now this project is changing rapidly as I figure out the balance between processing in the app and on tInfluxDB.

 ## What's new
+#### 0.2.8
+- reorganize tasks

 #### 0.2.7
-- .now tasks not being refreshed at midnight, new meter writing task (cs_esphome._meter.writing.energy.year) to update the utility meter value in the InFluxDB UI.
+- '.now' tasks not being refreshed at midnight, new meter writing task (cs_esphome._meter.writing.energy.year) to update the utility meter value in the InfluxDB UI.
 Also utility meter is stored in Wh but generally displayed in kWh.

 #### 0.2.6
 - Minor bug fixes.